 Although, you may be in for a decent culture shock, don’t let this put you off.
 Many expats discover that the hospitality of the people and the experience of moving to Hong Kong more than compensates for their initial difficulties.

-For those considering the city as their new home-to-be, it is important to first get an overview of the way of life which awaits expats moving to Hong Kong.
+For those considering moving to Hong Kong, it is important to first get an overview of the way of life which awaits expats moving to Hong Kong.
 Expat life in Hong Kong has been very popular for decades, especially among British citizens.
 The country’s status as a British colony and member of the Commonwealth until 1997 have made it a major expat destination before the concept of expatriation reached its current level of popularity.

-Nowadays, surveys continue to rank Hong Kong among the friendliest destinations for expats worldwide.
+Nowadays, surveys continue to rank Hong Kong in the top 50% of countries to move to.
 Expat numbers have been declining in recent years, due to increasingly high prices and global economic recession.
-Still, Hong Kong remains the home of a significant expat population, with the majority of them coming from Great Britain, the United States, and Australia.
+Still, Hong Kong remains the home of a significant expat population, with the majority of them coming from the UK, the United States, and Australia.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.